-We will continue to monitor closely the range of Management Information (MI) we collate so we can provide the best quality of service to our clients.
-In particular, the importance of having strong liquidity oversight, risk management and operational resilience controls in place.
-We will also continue to conduct consumer testing on our marketing material so that it is clear and easy to follow.
+We will continue to closely monitor the range of Management Information (MI) we collate so we can provide the best quality of service to our clients.
+In particular, we believe it is important to have strong liquidity oversight, risk management and operational resilience controls in place.